single-spa/single-spa.js.org/website/versioned_docs/version-5.x/getting-started-overview.md

 ## Architectural Overview

-single-spa takes inspiration from modern framework component lifecycles by applying lifecycles to entire applications.
+single-spa takes inspiration from modern framework component lifecycles by abstracting lifecycles for entire applications.
-It was born out of Canopy's desire to use React + react-router instead of being forever stuck with our AngularJS + ui-router application, and now single-spa supports almost any framework.
-Since JavaScript is notorious for the short life of its many frameworks, we decided to make it easy to use whichever frameworks you want.
+Born out of Canopy's desire to use React + react-router instead of being forever stuck with our AngularJS + ui-router application, single-spa is now a mature library that enables frontend microservices architecture aka "microfrontends".
+Microfrontends enable many benefits such as independent deployments, migration and experimentation, and resilient applications.

 single-spa apps consist of the following:

-1. [Applications](building-applications.md), each of which is an entire SPA itself (sort of).
-Each application can respond to url routing events and must know how to bootstrap, mount, and unmount itself from the DOM.
-The main difference between a traditional SPA and single-spa applications is that they must be able to coexist with other applications, and they do not each have their own HTML page.

-    For example, your React or Angular SPAs are applications.
-When active, they listen to url routing events and put content on the DOM.
-When inactive, they do not listen to url routing events and are totally removed from the DOM.
-2. A [single-spa-config](configuration), which is the HTML page _and_ the JavaScript that registers applications with single-spa.
+1. A [single-spa root config](configuration), which renders the HTML page _and_ the JavaScript that registers applications.
 Each application is registered with three things:
    - A name
    - A function to load the application's code
    - A function that determines when the application is active/inactive
+1. [Applications](building-applications.md) which can be thought of as single-page applications packaged up into modules.
+Each application must know how to bootstrap, mount, and unmount itself from the DOM.
+The main difference between a traditional SPA and single-spa applications is that they must be able to coexist with other applications as they do not each have their own HTML page.

+   For example, your React or Angular SPAs are applications.
+When active, they can listen to url routing events and put content on the DOM.
+When inactive, they do not listen to url routing events and are totally removed from the DOM.

 ## The Recommended Setup